pandodao/docs.pando.im/docs/manual/mint.md

 ## Leaf Liquidation

+If the value of a vault’s collateral falls below the vault’s Liquidation Price, the vault becomes vulnerable to liquidation.
+When a vault is liquidated, a liquidation penalty is applied and collateral is sold to repay the vault’s outstanding stablecoin balance.

+The whole process of liquidation is automatic and decentralized.
+The liquidation process is as follows:

+1. The liquidated vaults are put into the auction queue.
+2. The auction program will sell the collateral of the vault to repay the stablecoin debt.
+3. Users can bid for the collateral of the vault in the auction page.
+4. If the auctions are completed in Phase 2, there may remain some collateral after the auction.
+The remaining collateral will be returned to the vault owner.
+5. If the auctions are not completed in Phase 2, there will be no remaining collateral after the auction.
+The vault owner will lose all the collateral.

 ### Leaf Liquidation Ratio

 The Liquidation Ratio is the minimum required collateralization level for each vault type before it is considered undercollateralized and subject to liquidation.